algorithmiaio/dev-center/_pages/client-guides/node.md

 This section will show how to create a data collection which is essentially a folder of data files hosted on Algorithmia for free.

-First create a data collection called nlp_directory:
+First create a data collection called nlp_directory, note that `YOUR_USERNAME` will automatically fill in your Algorithmia username for you:

 {% highlight js %}
-// Instantiate a DataDirectory object, set your data URI and call Create var nlp_directory = client.dir("data://your_username/nlp_directory")
+// Instantiate a DataDirectory object, set your data URI and call Create var nlp_directory = client.dir("data://YOUR_USERNAME/nlp_directory")
 // Create your data collection if it does not exist nlp_directory.exists(function(exists) {
     if (exists == false) {